mjbeli/WebDevelopment/VueJS/07-vuex/README.md

-##### 06.04.02 Splitting central code
+##### 07.07.02 Splitting central code

-Another way to modularize our code it's to split the code in central store in different files.
-This isn't a logical split like in modules, we are talking here about take our central coda that has no sense to encapsulate in a module and split it in different files.
+Another way to modularize our code it's to split the code of central store.js in different files.
+This isn't a logical split like in modules, we are talking here about take our central code that has no sense to encapsulate in a module and split it in different files.

 > In file /store/getters.js